ianwagner/campfire/docs/ad-recipe-setup.md

 semicolons to supply several assets for layouts that require more than one image.

+### CSV Usage

+Values provided in a CSV row take priority over defaults from the form.
+Any fields included in the file will override previously entered values when a recipe is generated.

 ## Firestore Rules

 Admins must be able to read and write recipe configuration data.
 Ensure your